 It covers Demographic and Socio-Economic Trends, population, basic health, major influences on health such as Employment, Lifestyle and major chronic diseases including heart, cancer and lifestyle disorders.
 Other areas will be added and updated when time and budgets allow.

-The survey examined the state of women and young girls’ health, health policies for women and young girls, gendered patterns of health and specific health issues as they apply to women to each country.
+In August 2006, a survey was sent by the European Institute of Women’s Health to a series of expert advisors in eight European countries: Belgium, Bulgaria Germany, Greece, Poland, Portugal, Sweden and the United Kingdom.
+The EIWH gathered information for a report to the European Parliament on the topic of Discrimination Against Women and Girls in the Health Sector.
+This examined the state of women and young girls’ health, health policies for women and young girls, gendered patterns of health and specific health issues as they apply to women to each country.

+The changing health environment carries mixed blessings for citizens making health decisions.
+There’s more choice in treatment and more information to guide our choices; however, the deluge of information can be more confusing than helpful.
 Health care systems are becoming more complex and encompass a broader range of providers from different sectors than ever before.
-This rapidly-changing sphere of health demands a lot of patients and citizens.
+This rapidly-changing sphere of health demands a lot of patients.

 The two main research questions of the project are:

-1) What exists presently in terms of legislation and regulations in regards to Research Ethics Committees (REC’s).
+1) What exists presently in terms of legislation and regulations in regards to Research Ethics Committees (REC’s)?

 2) Exploring if and how attention to gender can be implemented into the assessment procedures of RECs.